HarryAnthony/HarryAnthony.github.io/_posts/2023-08-08-On_the_use_of_Mahalanobis_distance.md

 ---
 layout: post
+first_author_bool: true
 title: "On the use of Mahalanobis distance for out-of-distribution detection with neural networks for medical imaging"
 place: UNSURE at MICCAI 2023
 authors: Harry Anthony & Konstantinos Kamnitsas
 date:   2023-08-01 12:00:00 +0200